sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

 [XboxApp_9.9.30030.0]

-**Important: The appx bundles must install the matching dependency packages or app will fail to work after OOBE.
+Important: The appx bundles must install the matching dependency packages or apps will fail to work after OOBE.
 The correct dependency packages are defined in the \*.provxml files in the app folders.
-The following example has the correct dependency packages for each app.**
+The following example has the correct dependency packages for each app:

     dism /image:"c:\mount\windows" /Add-ProvisionedAppxPackage /PackagePath:"E:\apps\Universal_Microsoft.GetStarted_2.2.7.0_8wekyb3d8bbwe.appxbundle_Windows10_PreinstallKit\aed1db6c4a954880b3ff43b8e4d1a76d.appxbundle" /DependencyPackagePath:"E:\Apps\Universal_Microsoft.GetStarted_2.2.7.0_8wekyb3d8bbwe.appxbundle_Windows10_PreinstallKit\Microsoft.NET.Native.Framework.1.0_1.0.22929.0_ARM__8wekyb3d8bbwe.appx" /DependencyPackagePath:"E:\Apps\Universal_Microsoft.GetStarted_2.2.7.0_8wekyb3d8bbwe.appxbundle_Windows10_PreinstallKit\Microsoft.NET.Native.Runtime.1.0_1.0.22929.0_ARM__8wekyb3d8bbwe.appx" /DependencyPackagePath:"E:\Apps\Universal_Microsoft.GetStarted_2.2.7.0_8wekyb3d8bbwe.appxbundle_Windows10_PreinstallKit\Microsoft.VCLibs.140.00_14.0.22929.0_ARM__8wekyb3d8bbwe.appx" /licensepath:"E:\apps\Universal_Microsoft.GetStarted_2.2.7.0_8wekyb3d8bbwe.appxbundle_Windows10_PreinstallKit\aed1db6c4a954880b3ff43b8e4d1a76d_License1.xml"

 ### Adding Windows Universal Office Mobile

-**Obtain: X20-88613 Office Mobile MultiLang v1.2 OPK (This is the latest update when this guide is published.
-Please verify on** [**www.microsoftoem.com**](http://www.microsoftoem.com) > SOC (Software Order Center) if a newer version of update packages exits.
+Obtain X20-88613 Office Mobile MultiLang v1.2 OPK (This is the latest update when this guide is published.
+Please verify on [www.microsoftoem.com](http://www.microsoftoem.com) > SOC (Software Order Center) if a newer version of update packages exits.

 Please refer to [Office Mobile Communication](https://myoem.microsoft.com/oem/myoem/en/product/office/Pages/COMM-OfficeUnvrslAppsOPKRlsTmng.aspx) for more details.

-Note: Microsoft Office Single image installation is covered in the section "Preload Microsoft Office Single Image v15.4" for devices with screen size above 10.1".
+Note: Microsoft Office Single image installation is covered in the section [Preload Microsoft Office Single Image v15.4](#preload-microsoft-office-single-image-v15.4) for devices with screen size above 10.1".

 Pre-install Office single image (either with or with out perpetual or subscription license) or Office Mobile.
 Office Mobile must be used on devices with screen size of 10.1" and below, and Office single image must be used on devices with screen sizes above 10.1".
 For devices that have a single fixed storage drive with less than 32 GB, OEMs may preinstall Office Mobile, regardless of the screen size.
 OEMs must have only one Office image on the Customer System at a time.